 He purchased the original flight in July 2017.
 That meant that his Southwest travel funds expire one year from that date.
-Further, all travel must be completed, not just planned, by the expiration date.
+Further, the passenger must complete all travel by the expiration date.

 King’s Southwest travel funds had an expiration date of July 2018.
 He realized he was in danger of losing the entire credit.
 These terms are outlined in the Southwest Airlines contract of carriage

 (iv) Travel Credit Forfeiture.
 Should a Passenger fail to apply the nonrefundable Ticket or travel credit toward the purchase of future travel within the eligibility period, the entire amount of the fare, including all taxes, security fees, and Passenger Facility Charges, will be forfeited.

 King asked several Southwest Airlines representatives if there might be any way to extend the travel funds for just 30-40 days.

 The airline rejected King’s request to extend his Southwest travel funds expiration date.
 King’s next email was to our Elliott Advocacy team’s helpline.